This section provides information on preventing and reporting abuse of older people.

 The HSE Social Care Division has published an operational policy on adult safeguarding (primarily applicable to services for older people and disability services): ‘Safeguarding Vulnerable Persons at Risk of Abuse’ (see link below).

 HIQA has published a range of national standards (see links below) relevant to safeguarding adults and providing safe services, including national standards for Adult Safeguarding and for Residential Care Settings for Older People.
-HIQA has also commenced development of national standards for home support services, due to be completed by the end of 2022.
+HIQA is currently in the process of developing national standards for home support services.